wolfSSL/wolfTPM/examples/firmware/README.md

 ST33KTPM firmware update automatically detects the required format based on TPM firmware version:

+The manifest (blob0) is a 33 byte fixed header followed by the firmware digest and the signature over it, so its size follows the algorithms that generation signs with:

+- **Generation 1 (major version 1, e.g., 1.257 or 1.771)**: Non-LMS format
+  - Manifest size: 321 bytes (SHA-256 digest, RSAPSS-2048 signature)
+  - Always non-LMS, no matter how high the minor version goes

-- **Legacy firmware (< 512, e.g., 9.257)**: Non-LMS format
+- **Generation 9 below 512 (e.g., 9.257)**: Non-LMS format
-  - Manifest size: 177 bytes
+  - Manifest size: 177 bytes (SHA-384 digest, ECDSA P-384 signature)
-  - Generation 1 firmware (ECC-only)

-- **Modern firmware (>= 512, e.g., 9.512)**: LMS format
+- **Generation 9 at 512 and above (e.g., 9.512)**: LMS format
   - Manifest size: 2697 bytes (includes embedded LMS signature)
-  - Generation 2 firmware (LMS mandatory)

-The firmware version is automatically detected from `fwVerMinor` in TPM capabilities.
-The correct manifest size is determined automatically - no manual format selection is needed.
+The LMS requirement is a generation 9 rule, so both `fwVerMajor` and `fwVerMinor` from TPM capabilities are consulted.
+The example confirms its choice against the file itself: everything after blob0 is a chain of `[type][length]` records that ends exactly at end of file, and only the correct manifest size lands on the final byte.
+No manual format selection is needed.

 ### Updating the firmware